Shaquille O'Neal: Personal life

-Religion
+Religious beliefs

 O'Neal was raised by a Baptist mother and a Muslim stepfather and said that they taught him both religions.
 Both Robin Wright in her book Rock the Casbah as well as the Los Angeles Times have identified O'Neal as a Muslim.
 However, O'Neal has said, "I'm Muslim, I'm Jewish, I'm Buddhist, I'm everybody 'cause I'm a people person."

 Marriage and children

 O'Neal married Shaunie Nelson on December 26, 2002.
 The couple have four children, including Shareef.
 Nelson also has a son from a previous relationship whom O'Neal adopted.
 O'Neal also has a daughter from a previous relationship.

 On September 4, 2007, O'Neal filed for divorce from Nelson in a Miami-Dade Circuit court.
 Nelson later said that the couple was back together and that the divorce petition had been withdrawn.
 However, on November 10, 2009, Nelson filed an intent to divorce, citing irreconcilable differences.
 The divorce was finalized in 2011.
 O'Neal blames himself for the failed marriage and says he made mistakes and was "greedy".

 In 2015, Shareef was seen in high school basketball highlights as a 6 ft 7 in freshman power forward, and had been described as having a "polar opposite playing style to his father" due to his more athletic build and better shooting range.
 Shareef played in college for the UCLA Bruins before transferring to LSU.

 In November 2023, O'Neal's daughter, Me'Arah, signed her national letter of intent to the Florida Gators.
 The 2024–25 season marked her freshman year at Florida.